 Stowe, Vermont, Instead of Vail or Aspen

 While the trendy thing is to head to Aspen or Vail when winter comes knocking, there’s plenty of great snow and skiing to be had closer to home in the Green Mountains of Vermont.
 Plus, you can take what you would have spent on plane tickets and use it for room upgrades and vacation add-ons (or even save it for the next vacation!).
 Travelers have long flocked to Stowe for the slopes, the trails, and the fresh Vermont air.
 With stunning vistas, a bustling town center and a vibrant art scene, Stowe is the definition of a year-round destination that is both accessible and affordable.
-There’s a hotel to suit every type of traveler, but for those looking for the luxury lodge experience of Aspen, Field Guide is a beautiful boutique property that features exploration and discovery in its design choices—bird wallpaper, cardboard and paper mache animal “heads,” antlers, trail maps as visuals abound.
-An (affordable!) luxurious option is Stowe Mountain Lodge.
+There’s a hotel to suit every type of traveler, but for those looking for the luxury lodge experience of Aspen, Field Guide Lodge is a beautiful boutique property that features exploration and discovery in its design choices—bird wallpaper, cardboard and paper mache animal “heads,” antlers, trail maps as visuals abound.
+An (affordable!) luxurious option is the Lodge at Spruce Peak.
 In addition to being an outdoor-lover’s paradise, Stowe is a mecca for fans of beer as a wide variety of breweries are only a stone’s throw away from its doors.
 You’ll also find Cabot Creamery and Ben & Jerry’s’ headquarters in the neighboring town.

 Serchio Valley, Italy, Instead of Florence